Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Spawn Enabled"				"1"

-			// These are the Super Tank's skin and glow outline colors.
+			// These are the RGBA values of the Super Tank's skin color.
-			// Note: Random RGBA combinations will be used if invalid values (values less than 0 or greater than 255) are used.
 			// --
-			// Separate colors with "|".
-			// Separate RGBAs with commas.
-			// --
-			// Character limit: 28
-			// Character limit for each color: 3
-			// --
-			// Minimum value for each color: 0
-			// Maximum value for each color: 255
-			// --
-			// 1st set = skin color (RGBA)
+			// 1st number = Red
-			// 2nd set = glow color (RGB)
+			// 2nd number = Green
-			"Skin-Glow Colors"			"255,255,255,255|255,255,255"
+			// 3rd number = Blue
+			// 4th number = Alpha
+			"Skin Color"				"255 255 255 255"

 			// The Super Tank will have a glow outline.
 			// Only available in Left 4 Dead 2.
 			// --
 			// 0: OFF
 			// 1: ON
-			"Glow Outline"				"1"
+			"Glow Enabled"				"1"

+			// These are the RGB values of the Super Tank's glow outline color.
+			// --
+			// 1st number = Red
+			// 2nd number = Green
+			// 3rd number = Blue
+			"Glow Color"				"255 255 255"
 		}
 		"Spawn"
 		{